-More seed companies are offering organic seeds, and supporting these companies is a good way to show that we want more organics in the marketplace.
+More seed companies are offering organic seeds, and supporting these companies is a good way to show the demand for organics in the marketplace.
 Besides the fact that purchasing organic seeds allows us to "vote with our wallet," it also ensures that our gardens are 100% organic.
-Some of us may be more interested in that idea than others, and that's fine.
-Whether you're fanatical about your garden being purely organic or not, it's always a good idea to support companies... that decide to grow organically.
+Whether you're fanatical about your garden being purely organic or not, it's always a good idea to support companies that decide to grow organically.

 01 of 10

 If you're looking for a wide variety of heirloom seeds, many of which are organic, the Seed Savers Exchange is a great place to start.
 They publish a general catalog, which anyone can order from, but if you become a member, you will get access to the members' yearbook and directory, and have access to literally hundreds more varieties.
 Great for gardeners who are always on the lookout for something unique to grow in their garden.

 The Peaceful Valley catalog is interesting in that not only do they offer their own line of organic seeds, but the seeds of other seed companies as well.
 There's a good mix of edible and ornamental varieties, as well as books and gardening supplies.

 04 of 10

 Johnny's offers conventional seed and organic seed, so be sure to double-check to the seed you're purchasing is an organic item.
 Their catalog offers over 300 organic products, which are easily identified by a large, red "OG" symbol.
 While Johnny's is not the least expensive source for seeds, they do offer quality seeds and provide excellent customer service.Continue to 5 of 10 below.